0no-co/gql.tada/website/reference/graphqlsp-config.md

   }
 }
 ```

-:::note
+:::

+> [!NOTE]
-It is not recommended to change the default template name to anything but `gql` or `graphql` for
+> It is not recommended to change the default template name to anything but `gql` or `graphql` for
-editor support.
+> editor support.
 Many editors, including VSCode, will syntax highlight GraphQL syntax inside strings
-based on function names, and naming the functions anything but `gql` and `graphql` may break syntax
+> based on function names, and naming the functions anything but `gql` and `graphql` may break syntax
-highlighting for you.
+> highlighting for you.
+>

-In VSCode however, it may be possible to restore syntax highlighting by prefixing strings inside
+> In VSCode however, it may be possible to restore syntax highlighting by prefixing strings inside
-custom tag functions with an inline `/* GraphQL */` comment.
+> custom tag functions with an inline `/* GraphQL */` comment.
-However, this won’t work in every editor either!
+> However, this won’t work in every editor either!
-:::

 ### `templateIsCallExpression`